matssson/zmake/README.md

 If you change the compiler when running zmake, the resulting file will be named "\_custom", and the flags (but not the optimization) from your initial build profile will be ignored.

-If you have a "defaultinclude.hpp" in your current working directory when compiling a zmake project, then that file is used instead of the one in /global.

 If you don't want to create a new git project, you can use zmake gl projname (gl = gitless).